tapfortap/Documentation/unity/integration.md

 ### iOS

-iOS Integration is a bit more difficult and requires a couple steps.
-But don't worry, just follow the steps and you will be up and running in no time!
+iOS Integration requires a couple more steps than Android.
 Build & Run for iOS is currently broken (Unity 5.1.0p2 and XCode 6.3.2).

 #### Step 1